2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 Consumer Economics is designed to help the student understand the economic system of our nation and how it compares to those of other nations.

-This is a semester course designed for students who are interested in exploring various forms of creative writing: descriptive sketches, short fiction, narration, poetry, and dramatic scene.
+This is a semester course designed for students who are interested in exploring various forms of creative writing: descriptive sketches, short fiction, narration, poetry, and creative non-fiction.

 This introductory course provides an opportunity for students to learn about the industry of Food Science.
 In this class, students will learn how to prepare, store, and properly cook their own food.